Benjamin Spock

-Benjamin McLane Spock (May 2, 1903 – March 15, 1998) was an American pediatrician and left-wing political activist whose book Baby and Child Care (1946) is one of the best-selling books of the twentieth century, selling 500,000 copies in the six months after its initial publication in 1946 and 50 million by the time of Spock's death in 1998.
-The book's premise to mothers was that they "know more than you think you do."
-Spock's parenting advice and recommendations revolutionized parental upbringing in the United States, and he is considered to be amongst the most famous and influential Americans of the 20th century.
+Benjamin McLane Spock (May 2, 1903–March 15, 1998), widely known as Dr. Spock, was an American pediatrician, Olympian athlete and left-wing political activist.
+His book Baby and Child Care (1946) is one of the best-selling books of the 20th century, selling 500,000 copies in the six months after its initial publication and 50 million by the time of Spock's death in 1998.
+The book's premise told mothers, "You know more than you think you do."
+Dr. Spock was widely regarded as a trusted source for parenting advice in his generation.

-Spock was the first pediatrician to study psychoanalysis to try to understand children's needs and family dynamics.
-His ideas about childcare influenced several generations of parents to be more flexible and affectionate with their children and to treat them as individuals.
-However, his theories were also widely criticized by colleagues for relying too heavily on anecdotal evidence rather than serious academic research.
+Spock was the first pediatrician to study psychoanalysis in an effort to understand children's needs and family dynamics.
+His ideas influenced several generations of parents, encouraging them to be more flexible and affectionate with their children and to treat them as individuals.
+However, his theories were widely criticized by colleagues for relying heavily on anecdotal evidence rather than serious academic research.

 After undergoing a self-described "conversion to socialism", Spock became an activist in the New Left and anti-Vietnam War movements during the 1960s and early 1970s, culminating in his run for President of the United States as the People's Party nominee in 1972.
 He campaigned on a maximum wage, legalized abortion, and withdrawing troops from all foreign countries.
-At the time, his books were criticized by conservatives for propagating permissiveness and an expectation of instant gratification, a charge that Spock denied.
+His books were criticized by conservatives for propagating permissiveness and an expectation of instant gratification, a charge that Spock denied.

-Spock also won an Olympic gold medal in rowing in 1924 while attending Yale University.

 Biography

 Early life and education

-Benjamin McLane Spock was born May 2, 1903, in New Haven, Connecticut; his parents were Benjamin Ives Spock, a Yale graduate and long-time general counsel of the New Haven Railroad, and Mildred Louise (Stoughton) Spock.
-His name came from Dutch ancestry; they originally spelled the name Spaak before migrating to the former colony of New Netherland.
-Spock was one of six children, including his younger sister environmentalist writer Marjorie Spock.
+Benjamin McLane Spock was born May 2, 1903, in New Haven, Connecticut.
+His parents were Benjamin Ives Spock, Yale graduate and long-time general counsel of the New Haven Railroad, and Mildred Louise (Stoughton) Spock.
+The family name had Dutch origins; they originally spelled it Spaak before migrating to the former colony of New Netherland.
+Spock was one of six children, including his younger sister, environmentalist writer Marjorie Spock.

-As did his father before him, Spock attended Phillips Andover Academy and Yale University.
-Prior to that he attended Hamden Hall Country Day School.
-Spock studied literature and history at Yale.
-Standing a lanky 6 feet and 4 inches, he also was active in college rowing.
-Eventually he became a part of the Olympic rowing crew (Men's Eights) that won a gold medal at the 1924 games in Paris.
-At Yale, he was inducted into the Eta chapter of the Zeta Psi fraternity and then into the senior society Scroll and Key.
+Spock attended Hamden Hall Country Day School, and went on to attend his father's alma maters Phillips Andover Academy and Yale University.
+He studied literature and history at Yale; the lanky 6' 4" Spock was also active in college rowing.
+Eventually, he joined the Olympic rowing crew (Men's Eights) that won a gold medal at the 1924 games in Paris.
+At Yale, he was inducted into the Eta chapter of the Zeta Psi fraternity and the senior society Scroll and Key.
 He attended the Yale School of Medicine for two years before shifting to Columbia University's College of Physicians and Surgeons, from which he graduated first in his class in 1929.
 By that time, he had married Jane Cheney.